 One more thing: every evening performance features live flamenco in the Opera House lobby by Theatre Flamenco of San Francisco.
 On opening night it happens after the show.
 Every night after that, it's 30 minutes before curtain.

-- It's also opening night for our sponsor go say hi to them!
+- An arts event this weekend is happening for our sponsor go say hi to them!
 The Superfair returns at Fort Mason.
 They gave us 40 percent off all ticket types with the code BOLD40.
 It runs now through Sunday, and I actually do plan to catch this one this weekend.
 Our longtime freelancer T Von D will be out there for the opening while I soak up the ballet.

 Saul Sugarman is editor-in-chief and owner of The Bold Italic.